 However, if the framework is not in working condition, the entire roof can cave in.
 So, make sure the roofing company conducts an inspection of the framework.
 If it requires a professional roof repair, you will need to add that to your roof replacement.
 You may also need to rip the entire roof off so that you can repair the framework.
 Doing so will ensure the stability and longevity of your new roof.

 Ongoing Preventative Roof Maintenance Schedule

 Even the most dependable, well-built roofs need ongoing maintenance.
 Preventative maintenance is especially important in the Florida climate, where sea spray, high humidity, hurricanes, and UV rays are a factor each year.
 To prevent major damage in the coastal areas, you should schedule a routine roof inspection and maintenance at least once a year, preferably before hurricane season.

-Although each roofing contractor in Pensacola, FL, is different, most of them will have a roof maintenance assessment that includes some or all the following items
+Although each roofing contractor in Florida is different, most of them will have a roof maintenance assessment that includes some or all the following items